coding-to-music/true-artist-s3-next-google-maps/README.md

 # true-artist-s3-next-google-maps

 Looks interesting but could not get it to work.
-ReCaptcha error.
+ReCaptcha error commented out, can't get Google Auth to work.
 So could not get to AWS stuff.

 # 🚀 true artist s3 next google maps 🚀